Lust: Brahma Kumaris

 According to Brahma Kumaris, a spiritual organization which is based on Karmic philosophy, sexual lust is the greatest enemy to all mankind.

 For this reason followers do not eat onions, garlic, eggs, or non-vegetarian food, as the "sulphur" in them can excite sexual lust in the body, otherwise bound to celibacy.

 The physical act of sex is "impure", leading to body-consciousness and other crimes.
 This impurity "poisons" the body and leads to many kinds of "diseases".

 The Brahma Kumaris teaches that sexuality is foraging about in a dark sewer.
 Students at Spiritual University must conquer lust, to prevent sin, and in order to be closer to god.

 They describe the differences between lust and love thus:

 In lust there is reliance upon the object of sense and consequent spiritual subordination of the soul to it, but love puts the soul into direct and co-ordinate relation with the reality which is behind the form.
 Therefore, lust is experienced as being heavy and love is experienced as being light.
 In lust there is a narrowing down of life and in love there is an expansion in being...If you love the whole world you vicariously live in the whole world, but in lust there is an ebbing down of life and a general sense of hopeless dependence upon a form which is regarded as another.
 Thus, in lust there is the accentuation of separateness and suffering, but in love there is the feeling of unity and joy...

 Paganism

-Few ancient, pagan religions actually considered lust to be a vice.
 The most famous example of a widespread religious movement practicing lechery as a ritual is the Bacchanalia of the Ancient Roman Bacchantes.
 However, this activity was soon outlawed by the Roman Senate in 186 BC in the decree Senatus consultum de Bacchanalibus.
 The practice of sacred prostitution, however, continued to be an activity practiced often by the Dionysians.

 In culture

 Medieval prostitutes

 Medieval prostitutes lived in officially sanctioned "red light districts".
 In Ruth Mazo Karras' book Common Women, the author discusses the meaning of prostitution and how people thought the proper use of prostitutes by unmarried men helped contain male lust.
 Prostitution was thought to have a beneficial effect by reducing sexual frustration in the community.
+Inquisitors accused the Waldensians of believing that satisfying lust was better than being harassed by fleshly temptation.